timwhitez/Doge-EGGCall/README.md

 # Doge-EGGCall
 Like Direct Syscall but more EGG :)

-supports syscalls instruction replacement with an EGG
+supports syscalls instruction replacement with an EGG (to be dynamically replaced)

 ### ref
 https://klezvirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/